Roles, rights & responsibilities

 - Ensure workers under your supervision are aware of all known hazards.

-- Ensure workers under your supervision have the appropriate personal protective equipment, which is being used properly, regularly inspected, and maintained.
+- Ensure workers under your supervision have the appropriate personal protective equipment, and that it is being used properly, regularly inspected, and maintained.

 On a worksite, everyone has varying levels of responsibility for workplace health and safety.
 You should know and understand your responsibilities — and those of others.
 If you’re a worker, you also have three key rights.